 clay wainscott, b44

-My approach to acrylic has been exploratory, and influenced by early screen-process printing experience.
+Over the years I’ve worked for time-clock wages up to product design, all the while maintaining a studio and continuing to paint.
+My approach to acrylic has been exploratory, and possibly influenced by early screen-process printing experience.
 Single primary colors are reduced to transparency and applied in layers, with secondary colors mixing on the canvas, back to front.
 Foundations are studio-built.